 Below are some safety tips that you should always keep in mind while snowmobiling.

-• Know your snowmobile.
-Before you head out on the trail, make sure you have a good working knowledge of your snowmobile, and especially its safety features.
+- Know your snowmobile.
+Make sure you have a good working knowledge of your snowmobile and how it works, especially its safety features.

-• Perform an equipment check.
-Before heading out, make sure your brake, steering and throttle systems are all functioning properly, and that the hood and guards are firmly attached.
+- Perform an equipment check.
+Before heading out, ensure your brake, steering and throttle systems are functioning properly.
+Also, check that the hood and guards are firmly attached.

-• Maintain appropriate speeds in designated OVH areas.
-While there are no speed limits on the trail, the recognized speed limit in crowded areas, such as lodges and resorts, is 15 MPH.
-Just as you would in a car, reduce your speed in harsh weather conditions and in times of poor visibility.
+- Maintain appropriate speeds.
+There are no speed limits on the trail, but the recognized speed limit in crowded areas, such as lodges and resorts, is 15 MPH.
+Also, reduce your speed in harsh weather conditions and in times of poor visibility.

-• Dress appropriately.
-Extreme temperatures combining with high speeds can be extremely dangerous.
-Make sure you wear waterproof gear and layer appropriately.
+- Dress appropriately.
+Extreme temperatures combined with high speeds can be extremely dangerous.
+Wear waterproof gear and layer appropriately.

-This content is offered for educational purposes only and does not represent contractual agreements.
-The definitions, terms and coverages in a given policy may be different than those suggested here and such policy will be governed by the language contained therein.
-No warranty or appropriateness for a specific purpose is expressed or implied.
+The information in this article is obtained from various sources.
+This content is offered for educational purposes only.
+It should not replace the advice of a qualified professional.
+The definitions, terms and coverage in a given policy may be different than those suggested here.
+Such policy will be governed by the language contained therein, and no warranty or appropriateness for a specific purpose is expressed or implied.